project-oak/oak/oak_functions/README.md

 The Oak Functions trusted runtime ensures that the workload may not violate the confidentiality of the client request data, preventing observers from learning anything about the request.
-Note that since the Oak Functions trusted runtime guarantees the confidentiality and integrity of the data, the workload can potentially be untrusted.
+As a result, the workload can potentially be untrusted, i.e., the client does not need to know the identity of the workload or trust it.

 From the client point of view, the server provides cryptographic evidence (backed by an hardware-based Trusted Execution Environment) of its own identity as part of a remote attestation protocol.
 The server identity can then be used to decide whether it is in fact a legitimate version of the trusted runtime.

-**TODO:** Briefly explain the use of transparent release for verifying the server identity.

 The main building blocks used in Oak Functions are: